 Astrid R. followed these developments - the consequences of the October elections - with interest.
 She also had the opportunity to vote on nine more cantonal issues on 30th November: some of them non-controversial (such as the division of responsibilities between the canton and the local authorities) and others contested (such as a change in the relationship between church and state).
 Astrid R. is happy with her right to be involved in political decision-making - even if many issues are hard nuts to crack.
 But it's the same for almost everyone in this country at the heart of Europe, in which every year is a year of decisions.

-- F1 Election and referendum diary canton Zurich: 2003 - F2 Cantonal popular (referendum) votes: 1970-2003 - F11 Voting behaviour in initiatives & referendums - F19 The result of the parliamentary elections in 2003 - S1 All popular votes in Switzerland since 1848 - S3 Glossary of direct-democracy terms
+- F1 Election and referendum diary Canton Zurich: 2003 - F2 Cantonal popular (referendum) votes: 1970-2003 - F11 Voting behaviour in initiatives & referendums - S World Survey: The Global Participation Challenge - G Glossary of direct-democracy terms